- There were around 35,900 lung cancer deaths in the UK in 2014, that’s 98 deaths every day.

-- Lung cancer survival is highest for people diagnosed aged under 40 years old.
+- Lung cancer survival in England is higher for people diagnosed aged under 40 years old (2009-2013).

-- Around 4 in 10 people diagnosed aged 15-39 survive their disease for five years or more, compared with 5 in 100 people diagnosed aged 80 and over.
+- Almost half of people in England diagnosed with lung cancer aged 15-39 survive their disease for five years or more, compared with more than 5 in 100 people diagnosed aged 80 and over (2009-2013).

 - Lung cancer survival has not shown much improvement in the last 40 years in the UK.